Table of Contents

 Or view them on Amazon.com ➜

 This stuff is GOLD and has saved my feet on more than one occasion.
 I try to bring blister prevention with me whenever I know I’m going to be doing a lot of walking, even if I’m in trusted shoes.
 Excessive walking is hard enough on my feet, I don’t need blisters adding to that and slowing me down!
-This balm is fantastic – it glides on smoothly and stays on for a long time using vitamins A & C to help protect my feet from the friction that causes blisters.
+This balm is fantastic – it glides on smoothly and stays on for a long time using vitamins A and C to help protect my feet from the friction that causes blisters.
+Be sure you have good walking shoes in the first place!

 Anti-blister balm